rhdunn/flite/README.md

 does not require either of these systems to compile and run.

-This is the first beta release of the code, although the system is basically functional it ius not complete.
+This is the first beta release of the code, although the system is basically functional it is not complete.
 An example voice is included but deserves much more work.

 The core Flite library was developed by [Alan W. Black](mailto:awb@cs.cmu.edu)